 Report these people to the local police ASAP.
 YOU cannot do anything but report it to the police.
 The POLICE can and should charge the shooter AND the owner with Animal Cruelty under § 35-46-3-12.
 The penalty is up to one year in jail UNLESS the animal dies, then it is a FELONY with up to three...Read more »

 His mother is terrorizing me doing horrible, unthinkable, unethical and dishonest things (got my daughter's SSI $ with non-legal, non-valid Guardianship form ($518 per mo).
-I just got "Co-Guardianship"--she reduced my parenting time by over 75% by manipulating interpretation of paragraph in...
+I just got "Co-Guardianship"--she reduced my parenting time by over 75% by manipulating interpretation of...
 Read more »

 No, you can only sue the killer.
 However, chances are neither she nor her son have money, so you'd spend a lot of time for no result.
 Not to mention spending money.
 Do what you are doing to change the custody agreement.